Locations:

 When should I see my healthcare provider?

-Antiphospholipid syndrome can increase the risk of pregnancy-related complications such as preeclampsia.
-Talk with your healthcare provider about how to manage your antiphospholipid syndrome if you're pregnant or planning on becoming pregnant.
+Antiphospholipid syndrome can increase the risk of pregnancy-related complications.
+Talk to your healthcare provider if you’re concerned about any risks or pregnancy complications you might experience.

 When should I go to the emergency room?